 Committee Member 1

 Committee Member 2

 The purpose of this study was to explore Black collegiate athletes experiences with racial microaggressions.
 Semi-structured interviews were conducted with nine Black student athletes regarding their experiences of subtle forms of racism within sport and academia.
 Findings of the analysis indicated that eight primary these emerged which included ascription of intelligence/status, assumed superiority of White cultural values and communication styles, exoticism, second class citizenship, assumed universality, denial of individual racism, coping strategies, and underdeveloped incidents and responses dealing with racial microaggressions.

 Jordan, Terrence A., "The Impact of Racial Microaggressions on Black Athletes: Implications for Counseling and Sport Psychology" (2010).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 110.